Home » How To » How to Rename PC in Windows 11

 1. Right-click on the Start menu.

-3. Click on the dropdown menu on the top bar.
+3. Click the dropdown icon on the top bar.

 4. Select “Command Prompt” from the dropdown menu.

-5. Execute the below command in the CMD tab while replacing “<NewPCName>” with the actual name.
+5. Run the following command while replacing “<NewPCName>” with the actual name.

 wmic computersystem where name="%computername%" call rename name="<NewPCName>"